hisakiyo/TwitchSubGiftHarvester/README.md

 # TwitchGiftSubHarvester
-Bot that allows you to harvest twitch subs
+Bot that allows you to harvest twitch subs and get points

 ## Usage (Ubuntu)
 ```